 In terms of research, Ghada has been interested in a variety of sub topics within chemistry and chemistry related subjects.
 In her undergraduate, she dabbled in inorganic chemistry, then went into organometallic chemistry during her masters only to end up in physical chemistry and interfacial science phenomena in her postdoctoral studies in the field of construction materials and petroleum chemistry.

-Ghada is currently an Associate Professor and the Head of the Chemistry Division at the Faculty of Engineering, Ain Shams University, Cairo, Egypt and an international project officer at the Science and Technology Development Fund (STDF) within the Egyptian Ministry of Scientific Research.
-She is a member of the Egyptian National Committee for Pure and Applied Chemistry and was appointed a member of the Executive Committee of the Global Young Academy since 2014.
+Ghada is currently a Professor and the Head of the Chemistry Division at the Faculty of Engineering, Ain Shams University, Cairo, Egypt and an international project officer at the Science and Technology Development Fund (STDF) within the Egyptian Ministry of Scientific Research.
+She is a member of the Bureau of the International Committee of Pure and Applied Chemistry and was appointed a member of the Executive Committee of the Global Young Academy 2014-2016.